combit/DelphiDataProviders/README.md

 * Nested tables
 * Keep blocks together

+A big special thank you goes to Andreas Müller of Nord-Vision IT - his contributions to this project were invaluable.
 Any feedback as well as additional contributions are very welcome, just contact the project's administrator.